Get answers for your health queries from top Doctors for FREE!

 • Are there any preventive measures for urinary retention after catheter removal?

-To reduce the risk of urinary retention after catheter removal, it is important to follow post-catheter removal instructions, maintain proper hydration, and perform pelvic floor muscle exercises as advised by a healthcare professional.
+To reduce the risk of urinary retention after catheter removal, following post-catheter removal instructions is important, as well as maintaining proper hydration and performing pelvic floor muscle exercises as advised by a healthcare professional.

 • When should I seek medical attention for urinary retention after catheter removal?